ketan-sonar/SocketProgramming/README.md

 # Socket Programming In Python
-This is a basic code for socket programing in Python
+This is a sample code for socket programing in Python